alexn11/stable-diffusion-image-archive-lob/README.md

 # How to run

+Note: This only work on a system where *cuda* is available with PyTorch.

 1. Create an environment with the requirements installed by running the following in the root folder of the project:
 ```bash
 python -m venv .venv